CrismPack/CDN/desc/darkness/Modrinth Description.md

 # True Darkness Refabricated

-This is a fork of the [True Darkness](https://modrinth.com/mod/true-darkness) mod by [GrondagTheBarbarian](https://modrinth.com/user/grondag), maintaining it for Fabric 1.20.1 and beyond.
+This is a fork of the [True Darkness](https://modrinth.com/mod/true-darkness) mod by [Grondag](https://modrinth.com/user/grondag), maintaining it for Fabric 1.20.1 and beyond.

-*GrondagTheBarbarian is the original author and all credit belongs to him.*
+*Grondag is the original author and all credit belongs to him.*

 ![fabric](https://raw.githubusercontent.com/CrismPack/CDN/main/desc/darkness/fabric_vector.svg)